KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 Resonance is not substance.
 It is the **relational availability of coherent traversal**.

-Where coherence accumulates, traversal becomes possible.
+Where coherence accumulates, integrative traversal becomes possible.
-Where coherence depletes, motion degrades toward collapse.
+Where coherence depletes, integrative traversal degrades and entropic or collapse dynamics become prevalent.

 ### 1.3 What SP07 Establishes